goonstation/goonstation/tgui/README.md

 code, and try to keep re-renders below 16ms.

 **Kitchen Sink.**
-Press `F12` to open the KitchenSink interface.
+Press `F12` or click the green bug to open the KitchenSink interface.
 This interface is a playground to test various tgui components.

 **Layout Debugger.**